BetterHelp is an online therapy platform providing affordable and convenient mental health services worldwide.

 - Don’t be afraid to ask for a different counselor if you aren’t connecting after a few sessions.

-When signing up for BetterHelp, you fill out a questionnaire about your mental health history, needs, preferences, and availability.
-This includes details of your symptoms, goals, communication style, appointment times, demographics, and more.
+When signing up for BetterHelp, you’ll complete a questionnaire detailing your mental health history, needs, preferences, and availability, including symptoms, goals, communication style, and demographic information.

 BetterHelp then leverages a proprietary matching algorithm to analyze your responses and connect you with a licensed counselor who is the optimal fit for you.